In Depth (which means it gets a little long and very twisted around the original premise)

 You can make a blood bond, with your blood brother, with a blood oath, the breaking of which was a blood sin.

 If somebody gets angry easily, or perhaps they're always 'horny', or even hyperactive, we say they are "hot blooded", and a rock band will write a song about them.
 Is their blood really abnormally 'hot'?
 Significantly above 37C (98.6F)?
 Probably not.
-But so it goes.
+But so it goes. see link below for the song.

 There was: "Something in their blood".
 We'll see that phrase crop up again, except our next example along those lines can sing and dance!
 For now we move on to the more violent side.